A Guide to Virtual Sports

 Sports betting continues to change as technology advances.
 Once upon a time, anyone interested in placing a wager on the outcome of a sporting event (a horse race, a football match, a game of tennis) would need to venture to a brick-and-mortar bookmaker in their town or city.
 For many betting fans, the bookmaker’s is a social place.
 Regulars may become friends, share advice on odds, and generally enjoy the atmosphere.
 With games, races, and matches screened in bookmakers, customers have the freedom to watch their team / runner / player in action in a relaxed environment.

 Still, this wouldn’t be the case for everyone: some fans want to simply place their bet without having to leave their home; some may struggle with mobility or transport problems that make the trip a time-consuming hassle (or even impossible).
-Online bookmakers have revolutionised the process of wagering, allowing you to simply fire-up a search engine instead of visiting a local branch.
+Online bookmakers have revolutionized the process of wagering, allowing you to simply fire-up a search engine instead of visiting a local branch.

 With that change has come virtual sports – simulated events that allow you to wager without any real-world play required.
 These don’t replace other sports, but make for a fun, fast alternative instead.
 In this guide, we’ll look at the origins of virtual sports, how it differs from betting on real sports, and explore strategies to help boost your chances of a win.